EU to preserve Iran nuclear deal - Mogherini

 Speaking at a conference in Samarkand, Uzbekistan, the EU's Federica Mogherini said the agreement was "a major achievement of European and international multilateral diplomacy that is delivering".

+But U.S. lawmakers signalled this week they planned to ensure the United States complied with the agreement under which Iran agreed to curb its nuclear programme in return for relief from economic sanctions.

+Congress has until mid-December to decide whether to reimpose sanctions lifted under the deal.

-(Reporting by Mukhammadsharif Mamatkulov; Writing by Olzhas Auyezov; Editing by Maria Kiselyova)
+(Reporting by Mukhammadsharif Mamatkulov; Writing by Olzhas Auyezov; Editing by Maria Kiselyova and Nick Macfie)